ncatlab/nlab-content/pages/6/7/1/0/176/content.md

 Useful references are at [[vertex operator algebra]].

 The special case of _rational_ conformal field theory has been essentially entirely formalized and classified.
-The classification result for full rational 2d CFT was given by Fjelstad-Fuchs-Runkel-Schweigert
+The classification result for full rational 2d CFT was given by Fjelstad--Fuchs--Runkel--Schweigert

 * [FRS reviews](http://golem.ph.utexas.edu/string/archives/000747.html)